windmill-labs/windmilldocs/docs/reference.md

 Windmill's entire database is partitioned by workspaces such that users, teams and orgs can safely co-locate without risk of leakage.

+Any user can create his own workspace.
+When a user create a workspace, he is an admin of such workspace and he can invite others to join his workspace.

 ## Path

 Windmill uniquely identifies [scripts](#script), [variables](#variable),